MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 6. Select **Review + Create**.

 7. Once the workspace validation has passed, select **Create**.

-**Note:** Wait for the new workspace to be provisioned, this may take a few minutes.
+Wait for the new workspace to be provisioned, this may take a few minutes.

 ### Task 3: Enable Azure Defender.